The Everest Base Camp Trek is one of the most popular and iconic treks in Nepal.

 Home to four of the six highest mountains in the world – Mt.
 Everest (8,848 meters), Mt.
 Lhotse (8,516 meters), Mt.
 Makalu (8,470 meters) and Cho Oyu (8,201 meters) – the Everest (or Khumba) region affords trekkers the opportunity to hike in one of the grandest and most awe-inspiring trekking areas in the world.

-Trekkers get to retrace the early footsteps taken by Sir Edmund Hillary and Tenzing Norgay in 1953 on their historic Everest expedition.
+Trekkers get to retrace the early footsteps taken by Sir Edmund Hillary and Tenzing Norgay on their historic Everest expedition in 1953.

 Key highlights on the trek include: unforgettable mountain views from Kala Patther, including Mt.
 Everest; the chance to see the famous Everest region Sherpas and Sherpa town – Namche Bazaar; sightseeing in the Sagarmatha National Park – a World Heritage Site; glimpses of the highest Buddhist monasteries in the world; and a sneak preview into the inner workings of the base camp to the world’s highest mountain.

 In this detailed Everest Base Camp trek article you will find information on the typical route and it’s variations; a day-by-day itinerary breakdown of the trek; practical information on accommodation, meals, permits, equipment and insurance; as well as guidance on the best time to trek Everest Base Camp.

 As this is a very long and detailed article on the Everest Base Camp trek, we recommend using the jump links below to navigate quickly to the sections that interest you most.
 Alternatively, bookmark this page for future reference.

 - Route Overview

 - Route Maps